Electricity

 • 50 % fossil fuels

-In Flanders, each company can also check the origin of their electricity on the website of the VREG, based on their EAN number.
+In Flanders, each customer can also check the origin of their electricity on the regulator's website (VREG), based on their EAN number;